Using Manipulatives in the Foundations of Arithmetic

 Research in teaching arithmetic to young children suggests that manipulatives can support mathematical development.
 However, the most effective ways to use manipulatives are not clearly understood by teachers, and so they are often under-used.

-This study will explore the learning and teaching of basic arithmetic for children aged 3 to 9, focusing on the effective use of manipulatives.
-First, the researchers will review current and historical research and practice.
-Then they will develop detailed exemplars of good practice together with teachers and children.
-Finally, they will disseminate these exemplars and their findings.
+This study explored the learning and teaching of basic arithmetic for children aged 3 to 9, focusing on the effective use of manipulatives.
+The researchers reviewed current and historical research and practice.
+They then developed detailed exemplars of good practice together with teachers and children.
+The culmination of this work is an excellent handbook for teachers that is based upon the latest evidence from research.

-The professional development aspects of the work will ensure the studys continuing impact on teachers, trainee teachers and teacher educators.
-The researchers aim to produce materials that support teachers as reflective practitioners, while also being of practical value to teachers and enhancing learning opportunities for pupils.
+These resources seek to support teachers as reflective practitioners, while also being of practical value to teachers and enhancing learning opportunities for pupils.

 - Developing teachers' mathematical knowledge using digital technology